CherryCalCor/CherryCalcor/README.md

 I have created this team for more than 4 months and now it has more than 14 people.

-3 Encoders
+3 Encoders👨‍💻
-7 Testers
+7 Testers🚀
-2 UI Designer
+2 UI Designer🎨
-2 Creator
+2 Creator💡

+We work almost 24/7 tirelessly to ensure that our community uses only high-quality products.🌸

 ## Our best project [Project](https://github.com/CherryCalCor/Septus-Hub.Lua) on GitHub.🦉